-Florence Archaeological Museum (Museo archeologico nazionale di Firenze) offers a diverse collection of antiquities.
-The most impressive and comprehensive collection is probably the archaeological museum’s exhibit of Etruscan art which includes the world famous Chimera of Arezzo statue dating back to 400 BC.
+Florence Archaeological Museum, or ‘Museo archeologico nazionale di Firenze’, offers a diverse collection of antiquities.
+The most impressive and comprehensive collection is probably the archaeological museum’s exhibit of Etruscan art, which includes the world famous Chimera of Arezzo statue which dates to 400 BC.

 Florence Archaeological Museum also exhibits artefacts from Ancient Egyptian, Roman and Greek times.
-Its ancient Egyptian collection is of particular importance and has been classed by some as the second most important in Italy after Museo Egizio in Turin.
-Some of the most celebrated pieces at the Florence Archaeological Museum are the sixth century François Vase and the Ancient Greek Idolino statue.
+Its ancient Egyptian collection is of particular importance is said to be the most significant in Italy after Museo Egizio in Turin.

 Among its over 14,000 artefacts are a number of remarkable items, such as stele, mummies, ushabti, amulets, and bronze statuettes.

 The baroque Villa Corsini a Castello near Florence forms a separate section of the museum, displaying predominantly Ancient Roman and Etruscan sculptures.

 Located on the stunning Piazza Santisima Annunziata, the museum is only a small distance from a number of famous and picturesque attractions.
 These include Florence Cathedral, the Neptune fountain, the Palazzo Vecchio, and the Uffizi Gallery.